-- Elements of a dynamic set In a typical implementation of a dynamic set, each element is represented by an object whose attributes can be examined and manipulated if we have a pointer to the object.
+- In a typical implementation of a dynamic set, each data element is represented by an object whose attributes can be examined and manipulated if we have a pointer to the object.

-- Some kinds of dynamic sets assume that one of the object’s attributes is an identifying key.
-If the keys are all different, we can think of the dynamic set as being a set of key values.
-The object may contain satellite data, which are carried around in other object attributes but are otherwise unused by the set.
-It may also have attributes that are manipulated by the set operations; these attributes may contain data or pointers to other objects in the set.
+- Some dynamic sets assume that one of the data object attributes is an identifying key.
+If the keys are all different, we can think of the dynamic set as a set of key-value pairs.

-- Some dynamic sets presuppose that the keys are drawn from a totally ordered set, such as the real numbers, or the set of all words under the usual alphabetic ordering.
-A total ordering allows us to define the minimum element of the set, for example, or to speak of the next element larger than a given element in a set.
+- Some dynamic sets suppose that the keys are drawn from an ordered set, such as the real numbers or the set of all words under the usual alphabetic ordering.

 Data Structure as an Abstract Data Type

 For example, we may want to maintain a first-in-first-out (FIFO) queue of elements.
 The required operations are the insertion and deletion of elements from the queue.
 In case of deletion, the elements must be removed in the same order in which they were inserted.
-It is more convenient to design the effcient code for these operations without specifying the data type of the elements.
-We only need to specify the required operations.
+It is more convenient to design the effcient code for these operations and provide an interface to the user without specifying the implementation details.
 We call the abstract data type that supports these operations a FIFO Queue.

 Another example of an abstract data type is a queue where elements are associated with priorities.
 Here deletion will not happen according to the order of insertions but according to the priorities.
-That is, the first element to be removed in each step is the item of highest priority among the elements in the queue.
+That is, the first element to be removed in each step is the item of highest or lowest priority among the elements in the queue.
 This abstract data type is called a Priority Queue.
-Again, we do not specify the data type of the items.

 Real-life applications of data structures